 As the private healthcare system is enhanced and improved continually with investments from the medical tourism sector, you can be sure that private facilities are kept as up-to-date as possible.

 Since there are fewer patients, doctors can pay more individualized attention to you.
-There is also no need to wait if you require emergency treatment compared to if you want to get treatment from a public hospital.
+There is also no need to wait if you require emergency treatment compared to when you get treatment from a public hospital.

 Ambulance service by private hospitals is generally more efficient than that of public hospitals.
-An important piece of advice here is that it is faster for you to take a taxi or an e-hailing ride to the nearest hospital than waiting for an ambulance in an emergency.
+An important piece of advice here is that, in an emergency, it will be faster for you to take a taxi or an e-hailing ride to the nearest hospital than to wait for an ambulance.

 Another point to remember is most private hospitals will also provide ambulance service, at a cost, back to your home after treatment.